8 Man: The U.S. syndicated version

-In 1965, 8 Man was brought to the U.S. as 8th Man (or "Fantastic 8th Man" in trade ads and TV guide listings), with ABC Films as its syndicated distributor.
+In 1965, Eightman was brought to the U.S. as 8th Man (or "Fantastic 8th Man" in trade ads and TV guide listings), with ABC Films as its syndicated distributor.
 The original intro was replaced by a new intro animated by Hal Seeger Productions.
-52 of the original 56 episodes were dubbed into English.
+Fifty-two of the original 56 episodes were dubbed into English.

 The characters were renamed as follows: